ErynGalen/ccnet/pico8/README.md

 # The PICO-8 side
 This code manages network in the PICO-8 cart.

+It is adapted for Evercore-based carts, so it is given as a mere example of how the protocol can be implemented.

 ## Global IO code
 ### Web
 > **Note** TODO: the web version isn't done yet.